 - 1 cup Greek yogurt (227 grams - I used Siggis 0%)

 - 1/2 packed cup vanilla flavored protein powder (~50-60 grams)*

 - 1 teaspoon cinnamon

 - 1 teaspoon baking powder

 - 1/2 cup dark chocolate chips

-- Add the pumpkin, Greek yogurt, eggs, protein powder, pumpkin pie spice, cinnamon, baking powder, and baking soda and blend again until well combined.
-Stir in the chocolate chips.
+- Add the pumpkin, Greek yogurt, eggs, protein powder, pumpkin pie spice, cinnamon, baking powder, baking soda, and salt and blend again until well combined.
+Try not to overprocess it if you can.
+Stir in the chocolate chips**.

-- Distribute into 12 silicon muffin liners (or regular muffin liners that are greased).
+- Distribute into 12 silicone muffin liners (or regular muffin liners that are greased).

 - Bake for 25-30 minutes or until a toothpick comes out clean.
-25 minutes will be a little more moist while 30 minutes won't be as moist.
+25 minutes will be a little moister while 30 minutes won't be as moist.
 Enjoy!

 Recipe by Kelly Nardo, Eat the Gains | Photography by The Mindful Hapa